sedouard/socketio-rocket/README.md

 The `--save` will save the dependency in your package.json which will become useful when we deploy the application.

-Now add the `var twit = require('twit')` to your `Start/server.js` file, and initialize it with the keys found on your twitter app registration:
+Now add the `var Twit = require('twit')` to your `Start/server.js` file, and initialize it with the keys found on your twitter app registration:

 ```js
 var Twit = require('twit');